23abdul23/M_CIR/README.md

-# Warrior Support System
+# SOLDIER SUPPORT SYSTEM

 ## Overview
-The Warrior Support System is a comprehensive platform designed to manage personnel, battalions, and examinations for military operations.
+The SOLDIER SUPPORT SYSTEM is a comprehensive platform designed to manage personnel, battalions, and examinations for military operations.
 It provides a Commanding Officer (CO) dashboard for managing approvals, viewing statistics, and handling personnel data efficiently.

 ## Features
 - **Personnel Management**: Add, update, and delete personnel records.